Redeem-Grimm-Satoshi/Redeem-Grimm-Satoshi.github.io/_posts/2022-12-10-outreachy-week-1.markdown

 - [x]  It's remote
 - [x]  It has one of my values ( Freedom )

-And to add, The project I'm working on has my stack which is Java, UI/UX. 🤗
+And to add, The project I'm working on has my stack which is Java, UI/UX, Android Dev 🤗 and I believe Outreachy is the platform that is going to sky rocket my career to the next level!